-From mid semester through the end of the semester there may be a wait for an intake appointment due to the volume of students seeking services.
-Therefore, we recommend planning ahead by coming in to see a counselor before your situation becomes an emergency.
+From mid-semester through the end of the semester there may be a wait for an intake appointment due to the volume of students seeking services.
+We recommend planning ahead by coming in to see a counselor before your situation becomes an emergency.

 All students currently registered in a degree-seeking program are eligible for services at the Counseling Center.
 A student must be registered in the current semester to utilize our services.
 If a student is on co-op or internship and not registered for classes, then they would not be eligible during that semester.
 In this instance we would be happy to provide appropriate referrals for services.
 See our Referral Services page for more information.